-Virtual Desktops have surely made our lives easier by giving us more real estate without the need for a bigger screen or a multi-monitor setup.
+Virtual Desktops have surely made our lives easier by giving us more real estate without using a bigger screen or a multi-monitor setup.
 With Windows 10 version 2004, you can now rename the virtual desktops as well.

 5. How hot is your GPU?

 If you’re looking for third-party apps to check your GPU temperature, you can now stop the search.
-Windows 10’s latest update 20H1 shows the GPU temperature, along with other related data in the Task Manager itself.
+Windows 10’s latest update 20H1, shows the GPU temperature and other related data in the Task Manager itself.
 Just head over to the Performance tab.

 However, you might notice that the real-time temperature is only visible for the discrete GPU.
-I’ll try to find out more on this:
+I’ll try to find out more about this.

 The Optional Features section in Windows 10 includes those apps and features that previously came preinstalled on previous Windows versions, for example, Internet Explorer.

-With Windows 10 version 2004, you’ll be able to select multiple features and install all of them at the same time.
+With Windows 10 version 2004, you’ll be able to select multiple features and install all of them simultaneously.
 As per reports, the Paint and Wordpad apps will become part of the Optional Features as well.

 Microsoft is making another serious attempt to bring back Cortana virtual assistant from the verge of death.
-Windows 10 2004 will get a redesigned Cortana interface optimized for chat, which is currently being tested in the US.
+Windows 10 2004 has got a redesigned Cortana interface optimized for chat-based interaction.

 The highlight is that the Cortana chat window can be resized and dragged to any corner of the screen to give more flexibility to the users.
 It includes all the existing features of the virtual assistant and adds support for both light and dark themes on Windows 10.